MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 AutoML Run - Best Model - Explanation

-As can be seen, 'time's is being shown as the most important predictor feature.
+As can be seen, 'time's is being shown as the most important predictor feature followed by 'serum_creatinine' & 'ejection fraction'.
+As has been mentioned in the dataset section above, the dataset creators believe that <b>"Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone"</b>.
+With the exception of 'time', our AutoML run best model explanations seem to confirm the researcher's findings too in terms of the importance of 'serum_creatinine' & 'ejection fraction'.
+Hence, it is crucial to remove 'time' from the features sent to to the model and see the impact on both the accuracy metric as well as the relative importance of 'serum_creatinine' & 'ejection fraction'.

 ## Screen Recording
 *TODO* Provide a <a href="https://youtu.be/LekDuPgowe0">link</a> to a screen recording of the project in action.
 Remember that the screencast should demonstrate: